YaxinCheng/doc_script/language_tutorial.md

 ## Type System

 Until this point, we have learned about defining struct as concrete types to store our data and defining traits as abstractions of all kind of types.
-However, we have not yet discussed about the type system in DocScript, and here we are.
+However, we have not yet discussed the type system in DocScript, and here we are.

 ### Goal